 However condition of 5 years continuous service is not necessary if service is terminated due to death or disablement.

-Continuous Service:- Meaning
+Continuous Service: Meaning

-An employee is considered to have rendered continuous service if,
+According to Section 2A of the Payment of Gratuity Act, An employee is considered to have rendered continuous service if,

 If he/she has been in uninterrupted service, including service interrupted by sickness, accident, absence from duty with or without leave, lay off, strike, lockout, or cessation of work not due to the employees’ fault.